-Marilyn Wan and Dr. Kal Holsti donated the original Valens Brook Nature Reserve in 2012 and Louise Hermanutz and David Innes donated the Valens Brook Nature Reserve addition in 2018.
+Marilyn Wan and Dr. Kal Holsti donated the original Valens Brook Nature Reserve in 2012 and Luise Hermanutz and David Innes donated the Valens Brook Nature Reserve addition in 2018.
 The reserve protects a portion of its namesake waterway and diverse riparian forest.
 Salmon spawn here, as the creek runs through a lush, maturing forest of cedars, firs, ferns and sedges.
 The riparian ecosystem supports a great diversity of species, including red-legged frog, salamanders, Bald Eagles, Great Blue Herons and beavers.

-Marilyn and Kal's and Louise and David’s donations of land represent a larger effort to permanently protect the creek from its headwaters to the sea, creating a green belt for habitat to thrive and others to enjoy.
+Marilyn and Kal's and Luise and David’s donations of land represent a larger effort to permanently protect the creek from its headwaters to the sea, creating a green belt for habitat to thrive and others to enjoy.

 The forest structure here tells us that the land now protected as Valens Brook Nature Reserve was once partially logged.
 There are other sections that were never logged but were likely burned in the past 100 years.
 Since then, the habitat on the reserve has rarely been disturbed.
 The primarily older second growth forest has a lush understory of sword fern and salal.